Billes/components/README.md

   }
 ],
-label // Label to be displayed style = {} // Custom styling of action. caveats: background must be hex flip = false // puts the icon on the right side with label still aligned to the left wrapper = false // It can expand up or left based on a wrapper as well as a window.
-Wants an id of an element (no pound/hash sign)
+label // Label to be displayed style = {} // Custom styling of action flip = false // puts the icon on the right side with label still aligned to the left wrapper = false // It can expand up or left based on a wrapper as well as a window.
+Wants an id of an element (no pound/hash sign) chevron = false // if you want to display chevron or not
 ```